- Standard Limit / Maximum Amount: No Limit (read more)

 - Penalty if Not Returned on Time: The amount withheld & attorney’s fees (read more)

-- Interest Rate: When required, 5% yearly on the excess over the greater of $50 or 1 month’s rent (read more)
+- Interest Rate: When required, 5% yearly on the excess over the greater of $50 or one month’s rent (read more)

 Maximum Security Deposit Charge in Ohio